pappasam/pappasam.github.io/content/articles/coc-plugin.md

 This sad historical reality kept language tooling development isolated to editors that were popular within a language: PyCharm/Vim for Python, [Eclipse](https://www.eclipse.org/eclipseide/) for Java, etc. This, in turn, would force developers into mind-bending context switches when changing languages.
 Not only would we need to learn a new language, we'd also need to learn a whole new text editor and tooling ecosystem!
 Since software tooling is somewhat of a religion, there was no way you could get some developers (eg, me) to even consider touching Java if I had to sacrifice my beliefs (Vim/development tooling I'd grown accustomed to).

-In 2015/2016, when things seemed most dire and intractible, the developers behind VSCode had a big idea: why don't we abstract all this divergent, isolated tooling into a [protocol](https://en.wikipedia.org/wiki/Communication_protocol) that generalizes the problem of language tooling.
+In 2015/2016, when things seemed most dire and intractable, the developers behind VSCode had a big idea: why don't we abstract all this divergent, isolated tooling into a [protocol](https://en.wikipedia.org/wiki/Communication_protocol) that generalizes the problem of language tooling.
 Thus, the language server protocol was born.

 ### Language Server Protocol